Az3rate/aznet/README.md

 ## Contributing

 This project is primarily a showcase of my work and abilities.
 While I am not actively seeking contributors, contributions are welcome if you are interested in trying something or improving the project.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## Onboarding & First-Time User Experience

+- When you first open the terminal, you'll see a welcome message with quick tips and clickable commands.
+- Type `help` or click the help command for a list of available commands.
+- New users will see hints and guidance for getting started.

+## Code of Conduct

+Participation in this project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment.